 To prevent the Authentication Request dialog box from appearing, grant sufficient permissions for:

-- The domain users utilized by the Web Transaction Recorder to capture steps that involve the problematic website.
+- The domain accounts utilized by the Web Transaction Recorder to capture steps that involve the problematic website.

-- The domain accounts used by the WPM Player to playback a recording that includes steps recorded against the website.
+- The domain accounts used by the WPM Player service to play steps in a recorded sequence.

 Another way to avoid the Authentication Required dialog box is to add the website that requires authentication as a trusted site for the domain accounts used by WPM for transactions.